 A plan of the battle of Waterloo.
 (Photo by Hulton Archive/Getty Images)

 Despite his exile in 1815, Napoleon Bonaparte’s fame has since spread throughout the world.
 His supporters point to the fact that his tomb in Paris is bigger, and more frequently visited by tourists, than that of any king of France.
 They rightly remind us that the legal system Napoleon founded, the Code Civil, is still used right across Europe.
 If further proof of Napoleon’s enduring fame is needed, one of his black hats sold at auction in 2015 for 1.8 million euros, to a Korean industrialist who planned to display it in the foyer of his head office to show that he too was a winner.

 Indeed, while he was alive, Napoleon always dressed in his own unique style.
 On a recent visit to the new museum at Waterloo I counted the statuettes on sale in the souvenir shop, and the figurines of Napoleon in his trademark hat and greatcoat outnumbered Wellington and Blücher by at least five to one – clearly, the Bonaparte brand image lives on.

 In short, Napoleon might have lost on 18 June 1815 (and the debate about that continues in France), but it is hard to deny that his highly vocal admirers are right – he has won the battle of history.

-Stephen Clarke is the author of How the French Won Waterloo (Or Think They Did), which is out now in paperback.
+Stephen Clarke is the author of How the French Won Waterloo (Or Think They Did) (Century, 2015).